 When you believe the PDF has been set correctly, it is time to get into the builder and start adding the replaceable fields.
 Start by putting the replaceable fields into position on the template.
 We will worry about adding tags after we've positioned all the fields.
 We will skip any checkboxes, signatures, or other types of replaceable fields and focus on adding only the text type.
 Text fields are where you will be placing tags that populate information from the CRM.
 The majority of the work will be with these so work on them first.

 Use CTRL+C to copy the replaceables and the arrow keys on your keyboard to move them into place.
 This makes a quick and easy task out of creating the new replaceables and moving them into position; especially on tables of data.

 Now that we've positioned everything, let's add the tags used to populate information from the CRM.
 We suggest having two other pages open for reference while you're doing this; our Tags article and either the Custom Field (Contacts > Custom Fields) or Form Builder Page (Contacts > Custom Fields > Form Builder > Pick the form that best corresponds with the document template you are building) so you can easily find the tags you want.

 When searching either page for a tag you can click CTRL+F to text search the page and easily locate the tag you are seeking.

 3. Add the rest of the Replaceable Field Types

 Now that you've completed adding the text fields, it is time to add the Text Input, Checkbox, Signature, Sign Date, and Initial Fields.

 Testing the template

 Even if your document template was built by one of our support representatives, it is still important for you to test the document to make sure everything populates correctly.
 The PDF Builder allows you to test live contacts and see how information populates on the page.
-It is good to have a few contacts in mind to test with or if you generated the document on a contact and found a problem, you can use that contact for troubleshooting.
+It is good to have a few contacts in mind to test with or if you generated the document on a contact and found a problem, use that contact for troubleshooting.